-The best Canon printer for family use that we've tested is the Canon PIXMA TR8620, the successor to the Canon PIXMA TR8520.
+The best Canon PIXMA printer for home use that we've tested is the Canon PIXMA TR8620, the successor to the Canon PIXMA TR8520.
 This unit is made entirely of plastic and feels decently well-built, with easy access to paper jams using the rear access point.
 It has an excellent LCD touchscreen for navigating through tasks, along with fantastic connectivity options to print via Wi-Fi Direct, unlike its predecessor.
-The scanning features are great, including a flatbed with hinges that can raise to scan thicker objects, and an automatic document feeder.
+The scanning features are great, including a flatbed with hinges that can raise to scan thicker objects and an automatic document feeder.
 Its companion app is superb, and you can scan, copy, and print various file types directly from your mobile device.
 Its five-cartridge system has a dedicated black ink cartridge for photos, and the printer can yield a good number of color pages before needing replacements.
 New cartridges are fairly affordable, so the overall cost-per-print remains great.

 Unfortunately, it has a poor black-only page yield and is quite slow to print documents and photos.
 Also, its color accuracy is unremarkable, though it should still be alright for casual use, especially as its amazing photo print quality reproduces fine details and vibrant colors.
 Additionally, while you can't print directly from USB flash drives, you can do so from SD cards.
 Overall, while this printer is for home office use, it's very good for printing and scanning photos and has great functionality for the family, making it one of the best photo printers we've tested when it comes to printing and scanning.

 Canon's printer lineup is large and diverse, ranging from consumer-level all-in-ones to large enterprise-grade printers.
 This list isn't exhaustive and contains only printers that are available to general consumers.